sangria-graphql/sangria-graphql.github.io/learn.md

 The result of the execution is a `Future` of marshaled GraphQL result (see next section)

+### Limiting Query Depth

+If you are using recursive GraphQL types, it can be dangerous to expose them since query can be infinitely nested and potentially can be abused.
+In order to prevent this, `Executor` allows you to restrict max query depth via `maxQueryDepth` argument:

+{% highlight scala %}
+val executor = Executor(
+  schema = SchemaDefinition.StarWarsSchema,
+  userContext = new CharacterRepo, deferredResolver = new FriendsResolver, maxQueryDepth = Some(7))
+{% endhighlight %}

 ## Result Marshalling and Input Unmarshalling

 GraphQL query execution needs to know how to serialize the result of execution and how to deserialize arguments/variables.